mariesophiet/master_thesis/docs/testing_tools_usage/computational_performance_testing.md

 When executed, the testing script will prompt you to configure the benchmarking parameters.

 ### Configuring Testing Parameters
-Before testing begins, the script will prompt you to configure a few testing parameters which includes:
+Before testing begins, the script will prompt you to configure a few testing parameters, which include:

-- Whether the results should have a custom Machine-ID assigned to them.
+- Should the results have a custom Machine-ID assigned to them?
-- The number of times each test should be run to allow for more accurate average calculation.
+- The number of times each test should be run to allow for a more accurate average calculation.

 #### Machine Comparison Option <!-- omit from toc -->
 The first testing option is: